iamwolfs89/eindproject/README.md

 If NOT?
 Install here: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-### 'Clone the project from gitHub'
+### Clone the project from gitHub

 ### `npm install`

-Type this in your terminal and all the necessary dependencies will be installed
+Type this in your terminal after you've cloned the project.
+All the necessary dependencies will be installed

 ### `npm run start`

 Type this in your terminal and the app wil run in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\